rymix/steffm5/THEME_ARCHITECTURE.md

 ## Overview

-Stef.FM uses a three-mode theme system with centralized color management for consistent styling across the application.
+STEF.FM uses a three-mode theme system with centralized color management for consistent styling across the application.

 ## Theme Modes